GrebnSofyaNik/The-Game-of-Life/README.md

 * The game is developed in the C language, in a structural style and works from the terminal;

 > When developing the game, I was fully guided by the principles of E. Dijkstra's structured programming.

+* To run the program from terminal use:

+    gcc the_game_of_life.c -lncurses -Wall -Werror -Wextra
+    ./a.out < 10.txt   //  (txt file - script number)